Spectrum

 Written by Cara Donohue | October 15, 2019

 Venezuelan Photographer Pedro Wazzan tagged Rosco in a series of posts on his Instagram account that featured portraits of artists living in Miami bathed in rich, saturated color.
 His photographic project includes artists in their studios or workspaces at the Bakehouse Art Complex, who are surrounded by their supplies, materials, and their finished and unfinished work.
-Pedro explains below how he chose colors specific to the artist’s work and how instrumental the Rosco Filter Kits and Flash Packs have been on this project.
+Pedro explains below how he chose colors specific to the artist’s work and how instrumental the Rosco Filter Kits have been on this project.

 For these portraits, I used between six and eight speedlites, two 600-watt flashes, and two or three practical lights.
-All of the colors and textures in the shots were created by mixing filters from the Rosco Calcolor Filter Kit, the Rosco Color Correction Filter Kit and the Rosco Diffusion Filter Kit.
-For the speedlights, I have just begun using filters from the CalColor Flash Pack and the Strobist Collection Flash Pack that I inserted inside a custom-made gel holder that I constructed.
+All of the colors and textures in the shots were created by mixing Rosco CalColor filters with filters from the Rosco Color Correction Filter Kit and the Rosco Diffusion Filter Kit

 Many of the shots have a practical, incandescent light bulb in the frame.
 I set my exposure for the ambiance of those 75-watt bulbs so that the illuminated bulb is in the shot with the correct exposure.
-From there, I filled the scene with light and color using my speedlites, flashes and gels until I had a dramatic look in the scene.
+From there, I filled the scene with light and color using my speedlites, flashes, and gels until I had a dramatic look in the scene.
 Using tethering, I began to shoot as I checked the developing scene on my computer monitor, then I made changes until I saw the image that I had created in my mind.

 The palette of colors I used in these photographs were related to the work of the artists.
 I tried to create color schemes using secondary and complementary colors, as well as other mixes that were more experimental.
 I also played with the white balance in order to obtain a new color mix from the gels and the ambiance.
-Mixing Rosco CalColor filters gave me an infinite world of color that enabled me to create the narrative I wanted, while showcasing the personality and characteristics of each artist.
+Mixing Rosco CalColor filters gave me an infinite world of color that enabled me to create the narrative I wanted while showcasing the personality and characteristics of each artist.

 The Rosco Diffusion Kit was instrumental in the making of these portraits.
 On the camera, I used the “Vivid Native” setting because of its contrast and saturation of color.
 The Rosco Diffusion Filters inside the kit helped me to control the contrast levels.
 I mostly used the Tough White diffusion series: R3026 Tough White Diffusion, R3027 1/2 Tough White Diffusion, and R3028 1/4 Tough White Diffusion.